-On today’s date in 1933, the first World’s Grain Exhibition and Conference opened in Regina, Sask., where 50 acres were set aside for a tent city accommodating 3,000 visitors.
+On today’s date in 1933, the first World’s Grain Exhibition and Conference opened in Regina, Sask., where 50 acres were set aside for a tent city to accommodate 3,000 visitors.

 ‘GREATEST CASH PRIZE LIST EVER OFFERED’